microsoft/migrate-java-ee-app-to-azure-training/00-prerequisites/README.md

 *Note you DO not have to go through the Docker tutorial, you only need to download the Docker installer*

+*Note if at any time you are asked to reboot your machine please do so*

 Go to [Get Started with Docker](https://www.docker.com/get-started)